spate141/VerbalVista/README.md

 - **Method**: GET
 - **Description**: Retrieves a list of all available indices on the server.
 Useful for understanding what data is currently indexed and available for querying.
 - **Response**: A list of index names.

+#### Delete Index
+- **Endpoint**: `/delete/{index_name}`
+- **Method**: DELETE
+- **Description**: Removes a specified index from the server.
+This endpoint is essential for managing the indices and ensuring that outdated or unnecessary indices can be deleted to maintain optimal server performance and data relevance.
+- **Path Parameter**: `index_name` - The unique identifier of the index to be deleted.
+- **Response**: Confirmation of the deletion process, along with details of the deleted index or an error message if the index does not exist or cannot be deleted.

 #### Query
 - **Endpoint**: `/query`